I appreciate a nudge from the universe every so often. This being Asheville, it doesn’t give up if you don’t notice the first time.

 Author: kristin fellows

-Kristin’s adventures in the past several years have taken her to Iceland to hike volcanoes and photograph puffins; to Barcelona, Mexico, Addis Ababa, and New Orleans for street photography; and most recently, to Athens for a big fat Greek wedding, to Helsinki to get beaten with frozen birch branches in the city’s oldest public sauna, to Portugal to track down the backdrop of an old photograph, and to Italy to travel in the footsteps of her late grandmother.
+Other adventures have taken me to Iceland to hike volcanoes and photograph puffins; to Barcelona, Mexico, and Croatia.
+I went to Athens for a big fat Greek wedding, to Helsinki to get beaten with frozen birch branches in the city’s oldest public sauna, to Portugal to track down the backdrop of an old photograph, and to Italy to travel in the footsteps of my late grandmother.

-Her travel articles have been featured in Pink Pangea, a travel blog for female travelers, and other publications.
-Her photograph, “Skywalker,” was chosen as a National Geographic Photo of the Day in 2015.
+My travel articles have been featured in Pink Pangea, a travel blog for female travelers, and other publications.
+One of my photographs, “Skywalker,” was chosen as a National Geographic Photo of the Day in 2015.

 View all posts by kristin fellows